dictation-toolbox/Caster/docs/readthedocs/Caster_Settings/settings.md

 # 'sleeping': mic from the sleeping and can be woken up by command
 # 'off': mic off and cannot be turned back on by voice.
 (DNS Only)

+mic_sleep_timer_on = true
-mic_sleep_timer = 120 # A timer puts microphone to after X seconds after last successful recognition.
+mic_sleep_timer = 300 # A timer puts microphone to after X seconds after last successful recognition.
 #DNS/DPI has its own built-in sleep mode timer defaults to 5 minutes.
-Caster mic sleep timer will not work as expected beyond DNS/DPI 5 #minutes default timer (microphone will go to sleep prematurely). if you increase the default timer to greater than 5 minutes anything #under caster mic sleep timer will work as expected.
+Caster mic sleep timer will not work as expected beyond DNS/DPI 5 #minutes default timer (microphone will go to sleep prematurely). if you increase the default timer to greater than 5 minutes.
+Anything under 5 minutes/300 seconds caster mic sleep timer will work as expected.

 [formats] # Truncated - Control setting dictation formatting per programming language.
 # Legend - Represents text formatting (capitalization and spacing) rules.